First electric Ferrari faster than original: 'It absolutely decimated it'

 But is it comparable to an original Ferrari?

-"Not by any means," Hutchinson admits.
+"Not by any means," Hutchison admits.
 "It's a whole different experience.

 "The association with noise and shifting is an automotive experience ... the symphony changes tremendously and the car -- the feeling, the motors -- sound much more like a jet engine when they fire up.